Musical Scores

 First Edition

-Privately published performance score for Chrysalis I, Harmonic/Melodic Canon, and Voice.
+Privately published performance score for Voice, Chrysalis I, and Harmonic/Melodic Canon.

 High quality printing on archival paper: 11 in. × 14 in.